 Add to that disruption the four weeks away from home without Internet access, and you begin to understand what an imploding experience the class has been.
 I would love to follow every link, try every option, beef up my blog with cogent comments, Power Points, cartoons, slide shows, pull quotes, drop letters, tool lines, original Photoshop-enhanced photos all warholled, and much, much more, but I am burned out and have done all I plan to do at this time.
 I can envision many days next school year when the classes will be on task and I will have time to poke around some more--assuming I can recall my user name, blog address, and password.
 I think I will add those to my substitute bag right away before I forget them.

-participants than were forthcoming.
+As far as the experience went, besides the obvious time drain, I anticipated more comments from other participants than were forthcoming.
 Perhaps I will get more as other people continue with their blogs, or perhaps, like me, they will not take the time to read through a bunch of blogs belonging to people who took the class at an earlier time, whom they will not get a response from, or whom they cannot identify.
 I don't know the members of our class, and I don't know how to distinguish their blogs from those out of district.
 Could I branch out a little and learn from an avatar from elsewhere?
 Of course, I could.
 But I would much prefer hearing how teachers locally plan to use the tools, how they think, and what they say and leave them encouragement.
 The list of participants was so long that I read only a smattering of their blogs and left few comments.

 Besides having a more manageable group of people to respond to, it would have been helpful to have more face to face and personal sharing time.
 While it is a pain to have to be somewhere at an appointed time, I would have learned more if I hadn't had to read and write everything.
 Speaking and listening is a more expeditious method of communication sometimes.
 Clearly, some classes run that way, for their group photos are on Flicker.
 But that's so Old School!